apiaryio/apiaryio.github.com/_posts/2013-02-05-New-and-improved-PEG-parser.md

 # New and improved PEG parser

-We are delighted to let you know that we have completed our migration to our new parser.
-It is more robust, more formal, totally open-source and will server as a base for further improvements of our syntax.
+We are delighted to let you know that we have completed migration to our new parser.
+It is more robust, more formal, totally open-source and will serve as a base for further improvements of our syntax.

 With that, Apiary Blueprint Format is now defined as a proper grammar.
 Both grammar and javascript parser (works both in browser and in